MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/content-assembly-modern-template.md

    > [!NOTE]
    > You can create placeholders for text, and also placeholders for text within cells in a table.
 However, images, smart art, complete tables, and bulleted lists are currently not supported.
+--->

+## Associate fields with different data sources

-## Associate a placeholder by entering text or selecting a date
+### Associate a placeholder by entering text or selecting a date

 On the **All placeholders** panel: